elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-major-hypotheses-regarding-the-origin-of-life-and-what-conditions-on-early-earth-supported-these-hypotheses.md

 url: /learn/biology/questions/what-are-the-major-hypotheses-regarding-the-origin-of-life-and-what-conditions-on-early-earth-supported-these-hypotheses
 score: -1.0
 related_article1:
-    id: 167765
+    id: 167752
-    title: What was the Darwinian Revolution and what were its key ideas and evidence?
+    title: >-
+        What is adaptive radiation and how does it contribute to biodiversity?
     subject: Biology
-    url: /learn/biology/questions/what-was-the-darwinian-revolution-and-what-were-its-key-ideas-and-evidence
+    url: /learn/biology/questions/what-is-adaptive-radiation-and-how-does-it-contribute-to-biodiversity
 related_article2:
-    id: 167760
+    id: 167763
-    title: What are biogeochemical cycles and how do human activities impact them?
+    title: >-
+        What were the key figures and ideas from ancient to Renaissance periods that influenced modern biology?
     subject: Biology
-    url: /learn/biology/questions/what-are-biogeochemical-cycles-and-how-do-human-activities-impact-them
+    url: /learn/biology/questions/what-were-the-key-figures-and-ideas-from-ancient-to-renaissance-periods-that-influenced-modern-biology
 related_article3:
-    id: 167745
+    id: 167750
-    title: What role does the fossil record play in understanding phylogeny and what are transitional fossils?
+    title: >-
+        What is allopatric speciation and how does it differ from sympatric speciation?
     subject: Biology
-    url: /learn/biology/questions/what-role-does-the-fossil-record-play-in-understanding-phylogeny-and-what-are-transitional-fossils
+    url: /learn/biology/questions/what-is-allopatric-speciation-and-how-does-it-differ-from-sympatric-speciation
 related_article4:
-    id: 167759
+    id: 167749
-    title: What is the significance of energy flow in ecosystems and how is energy transfer efficiency measured?
+    title: >-
+        Describe the biological species concept and how it differs from other species concepts.
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-energy-flow-in-ecosystems-and-how-is-energy-transfer-efficiency-measured
+    url: /learn/biology/questions/describe-the-biological-species-concept-and-how-it-differs-from-other-species-concepts
 related_article5:
-    id: 167755
+    id: 167766
-    title: What were the key evolutionary innovations that allowed organisms to transition from water to land?
+    title: >-
+        What types of scientific evidence support the theory of evolution and how are they integrated into the theory?
     subject: Biology
-    url: /learn/biology/questions/what-were-the-key-evolutionary-innovations-that-allowed-organisms-to-transition-from-water-to-land
+    url: /learn/biology/questions/what-types-of-scientific-evidence-support-the-theory-of-evolution-and-how-are-they-integrated-into-the-theory
 ---

 &nbsp;